coq/coq/doc/sphinx/language/gallina-extensions.rst

 recursive loadpath, which of these files is found first may be system- dependent and explicit qualification is recommended.
-The ``From`` argument of the ``Require`` command can be used to bypass the implicit shortening by providing an absolute root to the required file (see :ref:`TODO-6.5.1-require-qualid`).
+The ``From`` argument of the ``Require`` command can be used to bypass the implicit shortening by providing an absolute root to the required file (see :ref:`compiled-files`).

 There also exists another independent loadpath mechanism attached to OCaml object files (``.cmo`` or ``.cmxs``) rather than |Coq| object